Air conditioning: Social and cultural effects

+Alternative options for cooling

+Alternatives to continual air conditioning include passive cooling, passive solar cooling, natural ventilation, operating shades to reduce solar gain, using trees, architectural shades, windows (and using window coatings) to reduce solar gain.

 Buildings designed with passive air conditioning are generally less expensive to construct and maintain than buildings with conventional HVAC systems with lower energy demands.
 While tens of air changes per hour, and cooling of tens of degrees, can be achieved with passive methods, site-specific microclimate must be taken into account, complicating building design.

 Many techniques can be used to increase comfort and reduce the temperature in buildings.
 These include evaporative cooling, selective shading, wind, thermal convection, and heat storage.